Co-Fence/Co-Fence-App/README.md

 <div style = "font-size:15px">[O] Users can upload images more than 1 image. </div>
 <div style = "font-size:15px">[X] Companies can make their own workplace.</div>
 <div style = "font-size:15px">[X] Users can use different language setting based on their OS system language setting. </div>
+<div style = "font-size:15px">[X] Users can chat via our app. </div>
+<div style = "font-size:15px">[X] Co-Fence have to incorporate convenient features into the service based on a compromise that meets the requirements of both parties. </div>
+<div style = "font-size:15px">[X] Co-Fence have to Implementing robust security policies and continuously improving our security measures. </div>

 <hr />